-Nashville Review was founded with two guiding principles: that our venue would be inclusive to all forms of storytelling, and that it would be both free and available to anyone who wished to enjoy it.
-Thus, NR seeks to feature those forms of writing not often recognized as literature—music, comics, film, creative nonfiction, oral storytelling, dance, drama, art—alongside the more traditional forms of fiction and poetry.
+Nashville Review was founded with two guiding principles: that our venue would be inclusive of all forms of storytelling, and that it would be both free and available to anyone who wished to enjoy it.
+Thus, NR seeks to feature those forms of art not traditionally recognized as literature—comics, film, music, visual art, creative nonfiction, dance, oral storytelling and other performance arts—alongside the more traditional forms of fiction and poetry.
 We also feature interviews and a community section that showcases work from local writers.
 We publish three issues annually: on the 1st of April, August, and December.
 NR is published entirely online, and its readership includes visitors from over 100 countries.

 NR is edited by the MFA students at Vanderbilt University.
 The NR jukebox was designed by Susanna Kwan.

 Fiction Editors: Simon Han, Marysa LaRowe, Maggie Zebracka, Reid Douglass, Rita Bullwinkel, Theo Yurevitch, Katy Cesarotti, Rebekah Moredock, Claire Burgess, Savanna Walker